devanshiiparmar/Customer-churn-analysis/README.md

 ## Machine Learning Model

 A classification model was built to predict customer churn.

-Workflow:
+We trained a Gradient Boosting classification model to understand customer churn patterns.

+The workflow includes:

-1. Data preprocessing
+- Data preprocessing
-2. Train-test split
+- Splitting the data into training and test sets
-3. Model training using Gradient Boosting
+- Training the Gradient Boosting model
-4. Model evaluation
+- Evaluating model performance

-The model outputs churn or non-churn predictions based on customer details.
-The saved model file (`.joblib`) is optional and primarily for reference.
+The model helps identify which customers are more likely to churn based on their features.
+The saved model file (`.joblib`) is included for reference but is not required to run the notebooks.

 ## Power BI Dashboard